How sleep affects your health

-I’m not about to say that you should avoid snacking completely – we all need something to get us through that dreaded afternoon slump!
+I’m not about to say that you should avoid snacking completely – many of us need something to get us through that dreaded afternoon slump!
 However, if you’ve had a bad night of sleep and you know you’re going to be more vulnerable to cravings, then it makes sense to try and prepare in advance.
-Rather than binging on crisps, cake and chocolate, instead try to pick snacks that are going to be more productive when it comes to boosting your energy levels.
+Rather than opting for crisps, cake and chocolate, instead try to pick snacks that are going to be more productive when it comes to boosting your energy levels.
 Chia seeds, dark chocolate, oats and fresh fruit are excellent options here but, if you need more inspiration, why not check out my favourite snack recipes below!

 Healthy Banana Oat Cookies

 5. High blood glucose levels

 If you’re getting unhealthy cravings, whether due to stress or a lack of sleep, or both, then your blood glucose levels are going to go through the wringer.
 Let’s start with the obvious, the more sugary foods you eat, the higher your blood glucose levels are going to spike and the more insulin will need to be released.
 Presuming this crucial hormone manages to do its job properly, you’re then going to experience a ‘crash’ which means your energy levels will plummet and those dreaded cravings will just start all over again.

 To make matters worse though, according to The Sleep Foundation, chronic sleep deprivation can weaken the efficacy of insulin, affecting how it is secreted after you consume sugary foods.
 (5) This means that, worryingly, your blood glucose levels may remain elevated for longer and, over time, you may start to become insensitive to the effects of insulin – a major driving factor for the onset of diabetes.